Kevin Kugler: Other duties

 In 2011, Kugler joined the Big Ten Network as a commentator for football and basketball, among other sports.
 He also joined former Jacksonville Jaguars and Houston Texans offensive lineman (and Dial Global colleague) Tony Boselli as the preseason television broadcast team for the Jaguars.
 He also calls The Masters golf for Dial Global.
 He served as an anchor and called play-by-play for Basketball at the 2012 Summer Olympics for Dial Global.
 In addition to the Big Ten Network, Kugler will also do play-by-play for Fox College Hoops.
 For the 2013-14 college basketball season, Kugler served as the number two play-by-play man for the Big Ten Network and called first round games for the 2014 Big Ten Men's Basketball Tournament for the BTN alongside Stephen Bardo.

 Kugler was joined by Matt Millen on college football Saturdays in the fall of 2015 as part of BTN's lead team covering college football.

 On June 5, 2018, Kugler served as the play-by-play man for an MLB on Fox game between the Miami Marlins and St. Louis Cardinals.
 He would later fill in on Fox's coverage of a Week 8 NFL game between the Seattle Seahawks and Detroit Lions for Thom Brennaman, who took the place of Joe Buck while the latter called the World Series.

 Kugler’s role with Fox expanded just before the 2020 season, as he was promoted to regular play-by-play announcer after Brennaman resigned when he made homophobic comments on air during a Cincinnati Reds game.
 Kugler continued to make appearances on college basketball broadcasts, and fill-in on select MLB games.
 In December 2022, he got the assignment as the play-by-play announcer at the NFL game between the Miami Dolphins and the Buffalo Bills on NFL Network.

 Personal life

-Kugler is a 1994 graduate of the University of Nebraska College of Journalism.
+Kugler is a 1994 graduate of the University of Nebraska–Lincoln College of Journalism and Mass Communications.